andrepatta/etn-desktop-wallet-guide/electroneum-GUI-guide.md

 (1) **Mark as spent filename:** This tool will mark outputs that are
     known to be spent.
 After running
-    monero-blockchain-mark-spent-outputs, import the resulting file to
+    electroneum-blockchain-mark-spent-outputs, import the resulting file to
     avoid using these outputs as decoys in constructed ring signatures.
     This file is stored in the .shared-ringdb folder by default.\
 (2) **Mark as spent output:** This will mark or unmark as spent a chosen